What is a Trust Transfer Deed?

 Generally speaking, in a revocable trust, the grantor is responsible for paying the capital gains tax.
 In an irrevocable trust, the capital gains is normally treated as income and taxed to the trust itself.

 Note: Tax law can be complex and nuanced, and answers may vary depending on your specific situation.
-It is best to consult with an attorney or accountant to best determine your tax liability.
+It is best to consult with a tax attorney or accountant to best determine your tax liability.

 Get Help Transferring Your Property into a Trust